The work snack dilemma we’ve all experienced

 Grabbing an apple or banana to take to work is just as easy as grabbing a protein bar.
 I try to get in fruit and veggies with every snack I eat.
 Here are easy examples and ideas:

-- VEGGIES: Carrots, celery, bell peppers, lunchbox peppers, edamame
+- VEGGIES: Carrots, celery, cucumber, bell peppers, snap peas, edamame

 - FRUIT: Apples, bananas, plums, peaches, oranges, grapefruit, mango, berries, papaya